JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 > A third way to compute a d-like effect size is to reduce each subject’s data to a single difference score—the mean difference between their responses in each condition—and then use the standard deviation of these difference scores as the denominator of d.
 Cohen actually discusses this statistic in his power analysis textbook (Cohen, 1988, p.
 48), where he carefully distinguishes it from the classical Cohen’s d by calling it dz.

 Basically $d_z$ is simply the mean of the difference distribution divided by it's standard deviation.
-In Matlab, if we compare our second distribution, which has had both a mean and standard deviation of 1, to 0, we're essentially using an effect size $d_z$ of 1.
+In Matlab, if we compare our second distribution, which has had both a mean and standard deviation of 1, to 0, we're essentially using an effect size, $d_z$, of 1.
 Also of note, when I go back and look at G\*Power it clearly indicates it is using $d_z$ instead of $d$ (obviously, no one besides me would ignore that little subscript!)

 To see if we can replicate this behavior in Matlab, we change: